GilGS/TodoList-DB2/README.md

   ![DB2 Service](Images/ContainerImages.png)

-11. Configure the Container as follows (Make sure to switch from `Single` to `Scalable Group` near the top of the page)
+11. Configure the Container as follows.
+Make sure to switch from `Single` to `Scalable Group` and to set HTTP port to 8090 (the your app listens to).

   ![DB2 Service](Images/ContainerSettings.png)